meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 Absorbed from the small intenstine, transported in coenzyme form by RBCs and excreted via urine.
 ##### Deficiencies -- Beriberi
 **Dry beriberi**: affects peripheral nervous and muscular systems

-**Wet beriberi**: affects the cardiovascular system
+	peripheral neuropathy, weakness, muscle pain, anorexia, and confusion **Wet beriberi**: affects the cardiovascular system
+	enlargement of the heart, difficulty breathing and edema
+	##### Deficiencies -- Beriberi
 #### Riboflavin
 #### Niacin
 #### Pantothenic acid